kean/DFImageManager/README.md

 Modern iOS framework for fetching, caching, processing and preheating images from various sources.
 It uses latest advancements in iOS SDK and doesn't reinvent the existing technologies.
 It provides a powerful API that will extend the capabilities of your app.

 #### Supported assets and asset identifiers
-- NSURL with schemes http:, https:, ftp:, file: and data:
+- NSURL with schemes http, https, ftp, file and data
-- PHAsset and NSURL with scheme com.github.kean.photos-kit:
+- PHAsset and NSURL with scheme com.github.kean.photos-kit
-- ALAsset and NSURL with scheme assets-library:
+- ALAsset and NSURL with scheme assets-library

 ## Features
 - Uses latest advancements in [Foundation URL Loading System](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/URLLoadingSystem/URLLoadingSystem.html) including [NSURLSession](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSURLSession_class/).